Safety

 If you discover a fake alert after releasing an item, act immediately.
 The first sixty minutes are your most important window.
 Every action you delay reduces your chances of any outcome, however slim.

 Document everything before doing anything else: take screenshots of all chat messages, the listing, the payment confirmation they sent, their contact details, and their profile.
-Do this before you report anywhere — you will need this documentation at every stage.
+Do this before you report anywhere - you will need this documentation at every stage.
 Then call your bank's fraud line directly.
-If the buyer paid from a Nigerian bank account (even with a fake confirmation, sometimes they send a very small real payment), your bank may be able to identify the account and flag it.
+If the buyer paid from a Nigerian bank account at any point, your bank may be able to advise on the next escalation step.

 • Document everything immediately - screenshots of all chats, their profile, the fake confirmation, their phone number